b0 test

 b0

-invocation does.For example the following invocations build the default pack and execute the test units therein:
+invocation does.For example the following invocations build the default pack and execute the tests therein:

 b0 test